thanakitc58/thanakitc58/README.md

 ### 👨‍💻 About Me

-I’m a **Fullstack Developer** who enjoys building reliable backend systems.
+I’m a **Junior Fullstack Developer** who enjoys building reliable backend systems.
 I work with **Node.js, Java, Spring Boot**, and modern frontend tools like **React** and **Vue**.
 Currently focusing on **clean code, scalable APIs, and system design**.